pbinkley/microcopying_1940/index.markdown

 <p>We have very great interest in the archives, of
 course, for biographical material and historical background, but we should like to place special emphasis on the literary manuscripts, for instance, the Poetical Miscellanies of the sixteenth and seventeenth century which are such an excellent guide to the taste of the time.
-These in a very few cases have <span style="page" id="page213">[p.213]</span> been reproduced, but ordinarily the scholar looks through a miscellany to find the works of a single author and when he has located those he closes the book and passes on, and the great bulk of the miscellanies in the British Museum and elsewhere
+These in a very few cases have <span class="page" id="page213">[p.213]</span> been reproduced, but ordinarily the scholar looks through a miscellany to find the works of a single author and when he has located those he closes the book and passes on, and the great bulk of the miscellanies in the British Museum and elsewhere